Advanced-Infrastructure/developers-101/branch_protection.md

 - All PRs must have a clear description explaining the changes.
 - Reference the Jira ticket ID in the PR title or description.
 - Follow the coding standards of the project.
 - PRs should be small and focused.
-Read more about writing effective PRs [here] ('./pr_guideline.md')
+Read more about writing effective PRs [here](./pr_guideline.md)
 - PRs should have appropriate labels for tracking purposes.

 ### 2.2 Code Review Process